phicore/Fonter2/readme.md

 Not maintained, stored here for preservation.

-It is an small project for creating font atlases images.
+It is a small project for the creation of font atlases images.
 Mainly done when trying out the Ultimate++ Framework (https://www.ultimatepp.org/)

-Not finished but it is still funny to see it in action.
+Not finished, but it is still funny to see it in action.

 The code is really tiny for great outputs.
 U++ Rules.